TreyGower7/isstracker/README.md

 Data Access
 -----------------------------
-using the the iss_tracker python script and pythons import requests library we access and get data from the data set found here: 'https://nasa-public-data.s3.amazonaws.com/iss-coords/current/ISS_OEM/ISS.OEM_J2K_EPH.xml'.
+Using the the iss_tracker python script and pythons import requests library we access and get data from the data set found here: 'https://nasa-public-data.s3.amazonaws.com/iss-coords/current/ISS_OEM/ISS.OEM_J2K_EPH.xml'.
 The download contains data in 4 minute intervals of position, and velocity of the ISS Space Station.

 Description of Files
 -----------------------------